 - Any alterations in the codon sequence of the gene can affect the primary structure of a protein by changing the amino acid sequence.

-- These changes contribute to functional changes of the protein, that resulted in the development of harmful effects in the body.
+- These changes contribute to functional changes in the protein, that result in the development of harmful effects on the body.

 Secondary structure of the protein